stevengharris/NSXcode/README.md

 #### Automating Node Module Builds

-You can create a post-build script by editing the `MyProductLib` scheme.
-Expand `Build` in the scheme editor for the library, so that you can see `Post-actions`.
-Add a script to execute `post-build-lib.sh` from within the `MyProductNS` directory:
+You can automate Node module builds by adding a Run Script in your library target (Build Phases -> "+ Button" -> Add New Run Script).
+In the example here, we use a script designed to be run from the `MyProductNS` directory:

 ```
 cd $PROJECT_DIR/MyProductNS
-sh post-build-lib.sh
+sh build-ns.sh
 ```

-The build script should be set to inherit the settings from the `MyProductLib` target.
-With this post-build script in place, your Node module will be updated every time you build `MyProductLib`.
+IMPORTANT:

+* You need to set "User Script Sandboxing" to "NO" in MyProductLib's build settings (else you will see an error like "Sandbox: bash(2538) deny(1) file-read-data...").
+* Uncheck the "Based on dependency analysis" option so that your Node module updates every time you build MyProductLib.
+This will also include builds of MyProduct in the example here.
+You will want to adapt the flow to your specific project.

 ### Testing Your Node Module